-Philipp Leitner, Waldemar Hummer and Schahram Dustdar are with the Distributed Systems Group, Vienna Univ. of Technology, Argentinierstrasse 8, 1040 Vienna, Austria.
-E-mail: {lastname}@infosys.tuwien.ac.at is an apparent tradeoff between preventing SLA violations and the inherent costs of doing so.
-We argue that this tradeoff is currently not covered sufficiently in the literature.
+and reducing the probability of violating runtime-related SLOs), but those services are often more expensive than slower ones.
+Therefore, there is an apparent tradeoff between preventing SLA violations and the inherent costs of doing so.
+We argue that this tradeoff is currently not covered sufficiently in research.
 Instead, researchers assume that the ultimate goal of service providers is to minimize SLA violations, completely ignoring the often significant costs of doing so (e.g., [9], [10]).

-In this paper we contribute to the state of the art by formalizing this tradeoff as an optimization problem, with the goal of minimizing the total costs (of violations and applied adaptations) for the service provider.
+In this paper, we contribute to the state of the art by formalizing this tradeoff as an optimization problem, with the goal of minimizing the total costs (of violations and applied adaptations) for the service provider.
 We argue that this formulation better captures the real goals of service providers.
 Additionally, we present possible algorithms to solve this optimization problem efficiently enough to be applied at composition runtime.
 We evaluate these algorithms within our PREVENT (prediction and prevention based on event monitoring) framework [8].

-The remainder of this paper is structured as follows.
-In Section 2 we motivate our work and present an illustrative example, which will guide us through the rest of the paper.
+The remainder of this paper is structured as follows: In Section 2, we motivate our work and present an illustrative example, which will guide us through the rest of the paper.
 Following in Section 3, we present our earlier work on prevention of SLA violations.
-In Section 4 we formalize the problem of cost-based optimization of service compositions.
-We explain possible algorithms to solve this problem efficiently in Section 5, which are evaluated in Section 6.
+In Section 4, we formalize the problem of cost-based optimization of service compositions.
+We explain possible algorithms to solve this problem efficiently in Section 5, which are experimentally evaluated in Section 6.
 Finally, we compare our work with the most important related scientific approaches in Section 7, and conclude the paper in Section 8.